-The Neighborhood Partnership Program (NPP) is looking for highly motivated Oxy students to serve as Tutor-Mentor for the GEAR UP 4 LA program located at Virgil Middle School, Sal Castro Middle School, and Young Oak Kim Academy.
+The Neighborhood Partnership Program (NPP) is looking for highly motivated Oxy students to serve as Tutors for the GEAR UP 4 LA program located at Belmont High School and Miguel Contreras Learning Complex.

-The model for the Tutor-Mentor program consists of support for students academically and socially.
+The model for the Tutor program consists of support for students academically and socially.
 The goal is to improve college readiness and to provide students with positive role models.
-Tutor-mentors are placed in academic classes to support at-risk 8th and 9th graders.
-The NPP Tutor-Mentor will help increase literacy/ language Arts and math skills of students so they perform above proficiently level for their respective grade level.
+Tutors are placed in academic classes to support at-risk 9th and 10th graders.
+The NPP tutor will help increase literacy/ language Arts and math skills of students so they perform above proficiently level for their respective grade level.

-Each tutor-mentor will work as part of a GEAR UP school team and is responsible for working with staff, teachers and students to provide support.
-Tutor-mentors are expected to work directly with the GU students during the regular class period.
-Tutor-mentors will be supervised by the Director of the Neighborhood Partnership Program and will collaborate directly with the staff at each partner school.
+Each tutor will work as part of a GEAR UP school team and is responsible for working with staff, teachers and students to provide support.
+Tutors are expected to work directly with the GU students during the regular class period.
+Tutors will be supervised by the Director of the Neighborhood Partnership Program and will collaborate directly with the staff at each partner school.

-Tutor-mentors must commit to work at least one semester and are encouraged to stay longer if possible.
+Tutors must commit to work at least one semester and are encouraged to stay longer if possible.
 Consistent, ongoing support is necessary for the students and teachers with whom we work.
 All tutor-mentors are expected to honor the term of their commitment.
-Tutor-mentors will be required to attend THREE mandatory training sessions (dates below).
-Tutor-Mentors will be evaluated on a regular basis by NPP staff and onsite program staff.
+Tutors will be required to attend THREE mandatory training sessions (dates below).
+Tutors will be evaluated on a regular basis by NPP staff and onsite program staff.

-• Ability to Tutor-Mentor students in classroom setting and/or one on one
+• Ability to Tutor students in classroom setting and/or one on one

 • Knowledge and competence in the subject matter